corinnpope/cp_site/_posts/2020-03-17-reflection-new-project.md

 So, how could I get my creative groove back?

 My first order of business was running the marathon I'd been training for.
 So I did that.
 It was cold, wet, and miserable, but I did it!
-It showed that committing to a plan no matter how much it sucks can help you get where you want to be.
+It turns out committing to a plan no matter how much it sucks can help you get where you want to be.
 The marathon also happened to be near the Willamette valley, so after that we visited some friends, hung out with a whole bunch of cute golden retrievers, and drank more than a couple of bottles of pinot.

-I' really grateful that I had some activities planned after leaving.
+I'm grateful that I had some activities planned after leaving.
 It made the transition to not having a "real" plan yet that much easier.

 After the marathon and travel were over and I was back in Austin, I still woke up every day thinking about my last role for a week or so.
 Old habits die hard.
 But let's not lie now, I did bask in the lack of Slack notifications.
 Those first couple of weeks I spent just cleaning, working out, writing in my notebook, napping, meditating, and painting.
 Unstructured time felt great, if not a bit anxiety provoking at times for someone who is usually very goal oriented.

-Then it was off to Portugal for a month to hang out, relax, and re-find myself Eat, Love, Pray style.
+Then it was off to Portugal for a month to hang out, relax, and re-find myself _Eat, Love, Pray_ style.

 Just kidding!